 Liverpool is a very small village located in the state of New York.
 With a population of 2,294 people and 13 constituent neighborhoods, Liverpool is the 530th largest community in New York.

-Liverpool is a decidedly white-collar village, with fully 86.53% of the workforce employed in white-collar jobs, well above the national average.
+Liverpool is a decidedly white-collar village, with fully 86.34% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Liverpool is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Liverpool who work in office and administrative support (14.42%), sales jobs (11.17%), and teaching (9.43%).
+There are especially a lot of people living in Liverpool who work in sales jobs (13.58%), office and administrative support (13.34%), and teaching (8.18%).

 Also of interest is that Liverpool has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Liverpool are very well educated compared to the average community in the nation: 37.46% of adults in Liverpool have a bachelor's degree or even advanced degree.
+The education level of Liverpool citizens is very high relative to the national average among all cities (21.84%): 37.33% of adults in Liverpool have a bachelor's degree or even advanced degree.

 The most common language spoken in Liverpool is English.
 Other important languages spoken here include Spanish and Chinese.